rameshjes/rameshjes/README.md

 ### Hi there 👋

-I am Ramesh Kumar, Machine Learning Engineer at Freshfields Bruckhaus Deriner, Berlin, Germany
+I am Ramesh Kumar, Machine Learning Engineer at Freshfields Bruckhaus Deringer, Berlin, Germany

 Working in Machine Learning domain since 3 years.
 I have done several projects on Computer Vision (CV) as well as in Natural Language Processing (NLP).
 - 🔭 I’m currently working on Freshfields Bruckhaus Deriner, specifically focusing on NLP and CV.